 1. Break-ups are as natural as the sun rising and setting.

-It’s not personal.
-Just like in many things in life, there is no guarantee that the one you love will love you back, or love you always.
-Even where there are still strong feelings of love both ways, sometimes that’s not enough to make the relationship work.
+Most break-ups are not personal.
+The dumper is doing what they think and feel is right for them.
+The dumpee may feel it’s not fair, and sometimes it’s not.
+But like in many things in life; there are no guarantee in love.
+Sometimes the one you love will not love you back.
+Even where there are still strong feelings of love both ways; sometimes that’s not enough to make the relationship work.

 Most people don’t end a relationship because it’s so great.
 You may not like their reason for the break-up, their timing or how they did it, but that does not make you a victim.